gritzko/replicated.cc/specs/hash/index.md

 2. Unicode string serialization has some degrees of freedom, esp. the text representation that has escapes.
 3. Mocking.

-Thus, strings are fed as 128-bit atoms followed by arbitrary-length UTF-8 strings.
+Thus, strings are fed as 128-bit atoms followed by arbitrary-length UTF-8 strings:
-The atom has codepoint length and byte length values set, origin ranges cleared.
+* The atom has codepoint length and byte length values set, origin ranges cleared.
-That is followed by the string itself, which must be a correct UTF-8 sequence of the specified byte/codepoint length.
+* The string itself must be a correct UTF-8 sequence of the specified byte/codepoint length.